 Procedure: Application

-1. self-reported secondary school record showing grades received for all courses completed beyond the eighth grade;
+2. a secondary school record showing grades received for all courses completed beyond the eighth grade;

-2. a self-reported senior schedule of courses;
+3. a self-reported senior schedule of courses;

 4. a record of any courses taken at other colleges or universities.